sowmya1283/hangman_python/README.md

 ![Screenshot of Exit as a selected option](assets/images/exit.png)

-* If the user somehow thinks he doesn't want to play the game after he initiated he can always choose to exit by entering 3.
+* If the user somehow thinks he doesn't want to play the game after he initiated, he can always choose to exit by entering 3.
 And user will be displayed with a message saying, "Thank you, now you are exited the game."

 ## **Future-Enhancements**
 ​